onixgod/SOC-Automation-Project/README.md

 ![image](https://github.com/user-attachments/assets/291ee4e8-e535-45a8-9299-bd9eaaade6b5)

-Now that we have all the nodes connected and the setup, it is time to run or rerun the flow to test if it is working.
+Now that we have all the nodes connected and the setup complete, it's time to run or rerun the flow to test if it's working.

 ### Test End-to-End Response

--   Generate SSH brute force on Ubuntu machine
+-   Generate SSH brute force on the Ubuntu machine
 -   Verify alert flows through Shuffle
--   Receive email asking for approval
+-   Receive an email asking for approval
 -   Click "Yes" to approve
 -   Verify IP is blocked in iptables on Ubuntu machine